 Seven Most Common AC Problems and How to Fix Them

-When your home’s cooling malfunctions, you want to get the problem resolved at the earliest opportunity.
-Unfortunately, there can be countless of reasons why your air conditioner isn’t working properly.
-How do you know which one is causing trouble?
-There are a number of problems that are more prevalent, and determining what they are is beneficial when your Peitz Service Experts Expert is reviewing options for solving the problem through air conditioning repair in North America.
+When your home’s air conditioner breaks down, you want to get the issue taken care of at the earliest opportunity.
+However, there can be countless of reasons why your AC unit isn’t working properly.
+How do you know which one is impacting you?
+There are a handful of problems that are more prevalent, and determining what they are is beneficial when your Service Experts Heating, Air Conditioning & Plumbing Expert is going over options for fixing the problem with air conditioning repair in North America.

 1. Thermostat Problems

-Your thermostat instructs your cooling when to start and for how long to run.
-If the settings are incorrect, your cooling might not function correctly.
-And if the batteries have died in a programmable thermostat, you won’t be able to use it at all.
-Run through this quick checklist to ensure your thermostat is receiving power and working properly:
+Your thermostat directs your air conditioner when to start and for how long to run.
+If the settings are incorrect, your air conditioning might not function properly.
+And if the batteries died in a programmable thermostat, you’ll have to charge the batteries before you can use it.
+Follow this short checklist to make sure your thermostat is receiving power and working properly:

 • Change batteries if the screen is blank (programmable models)